github/developer.github.com/content/changes/2014-09-16-removing-authorizations-token.md

 `note` to help a user differentiate between authorizations on their [OAuth applications listing on GitHub][app-listing]

 * [Get-or-create an authorization for a specific app and fingerprint][get-or-create-for-app-fingerprint] is a new API that is analagous to the
 [Get-or-create an authorization for a specific app][get-or-create-for-app] API, but adds support for the new `fingerprint` request parameter.

+To access the new API functionality during the preview period, you must provide a custom [media type](/v3/media/) in the `Accept` header:
+`application/vnd.github.mirage-preview+json`

 ## Why SHA-256 over bcrypt?